AntonioLourencos/AntonioLourencos/README.md

 # Hey!
 You can call me Antonio, I am a programmer at SIP - DIGITAL and I work there as a FullStack programmer.
 I am a passionate about programming, cultural languages.
 I usually speak in Portuguese, Spanish and sometimes English.
-Currently, I can program in two languages, being: JavaScript and Python.
+Currently, I can program in three languages, being: JavaScript, TypeScript and Python.

 ## Touch me
 Discord: MarcosLourenco#1329